 You can use this information as part of your mouse control process, putting you on the front foot when tackling these pests.

 Ultimately, if you have issues with mice, you should begin by closing up those common entry points for mice!

 It is the best way to keep them out of your home.
-It is much easier to prevent mice from getting in rather than wait until the mice get inside a home to start your pest control war!
+It is much easier to prevent mice from getting in than wait until they get inside a house to start your pest control war!